BabylonJS-CharacterController

 Example:

 A word about cc.fall().
 The CharacterController doesn’t constantly check if the user is “grounded”.
 This is to prevent needless computation.
-Once the Avatar is on a ground/floor it assumes the Avatar will continue to stand on that ground/floor until the user uses keys to move the Avatar.
-In some use cases the ground/floor might move away and thus leave the Avatar hanging in mid air.
-In such cases use cc.fall() to force the Avatar to fall to the next gound/floor below.
+Once the Character is on a ground/floor it assumes the Character will continue to stand on that ground/floor until the user uses keys to move the Character.
+In some use cases the ground/floor might move away and thus leave the Character hanging in mid air.
+In such cases use cc.fall() to force the Character to fall to the next ground/floor below.

-Sometimes, when you are controlling the movement of the Avatar programmatically as shown above, you might want to disable the keyboard.
+Sometimes, when you are controlling the movement of the Character programmatically as shown above, you might want to disable the keyboard.

 cc.enableKeyBoard(b: boolean);